awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 ## Working with the database preview environment<a name="working-with-the-database-preview-environment"></a>

-When you create a DB instance in Amazon RDS, you know that the PostgreSQL version it's based on has been tested and is fully supported by Amazon\.
-The PostgreSQL community releases new versions and new extensions continuously\.
-You can try out new PostgreSQL versions and extensions before they are fully supported\.
-To do that, you can create a new DB instance in the Database Preview Environment\.
+ The PostgreSQL community continuously releases new PostgreSQL version and extensions, including beta versions\.
+This gives PostgreSQL users the opportunity to try out a new PostgreSQL version early\.
+To learn more about the PostgreSQL community beta release process, see [Beta Information](https://www.postgresql.org/developer/beta/) in the PostgreSQL documentation\.
+Similarly, Amazon RDS makes certain PostgreSQL beta versions available as Preview releases\.
+This allows you to create DB instances using the Preview version and test out its features in the Database Preview Environment\.

-DB instances in the Database Preview Environment are similar to DB instances in a production environment\.
-However, keep in mind several important factors:
+RDS for PostgreSQL DB instances in the Database Preview Environment are functionally similar to other RDS for PostgreSQL instances\.
+However, you can't use a Preview version for production\.

+Keep in mind the following important limitations:
 + All DB instances are deleted 60 days after you create them, along with any backups and snapshots\.
 + You can only create a DB instance in a virtual private cloud \(VPC\) based on the Amazon VPC service\.
-+ You can only create M6g, M5, T3, R6g, and R5 instance types\.
-For more information about RDS instance classes, see [DB instance classes](Concepts.DBInstanceClass.md)\.
 + You can only use General Purpose SSD and Provisioned IOPS SSD storage\.
 + You can't get help from AWS Support with DB instances\.
 Instead, you can post your questions to the AWS‐managed Q&A community, [AWS re:Post](https://repost.aws/tags/TAsibBK6ZeQYihN9as4S_psg/amazon-relational-database-service)\.
 + You can't copy a snapshot of a DB instance to a production environment\.

+The following options are supported by the Preview\.
++ You can create DB instances using M6i, R6i, M6g, M5, T3, R6g, and R5 instance types only\.
+For more information about RDS instance classes, see [DB instance classes](Concepts.DBInstanceClass.md)\.
 + You can use both single\-AZ and multi\-AZ deployments\.
 + You can use standard PostgreSQL dump and load functions to export databases from or import databases to the Database Preview Environment\.

 ### Features not supported in the preview environment<a name="preview-environment-exclusions"></a>

-The following features are not available in the preview environment:
+The following features aren't available in the preview environment:
 + Cross\-Region snapshot copy
 + Cross\-Region read replicas